-Musk deer prefer grass, soft leaves, buds, mushrooms, and bark of trees.
-These deer can climb on inclined trunks up to 3-4 m above ground when feeding.
+Musk deer prefer grass, soft leaves, buds, mushrooms, and the bark of trees.
+When feeding, these deer can climb on inclined trunks up to 3-4 m above ground.
 In 1997, the Ministry of Environment added the Siberian musk deer to the South Korean Endangered Species list.

 The Lynx is another native cat to South Korea, like a tiger but much smaller.
-This solitary cat is has a coat cover with beautiful, sand brown with dark brown spots, thick fur.
+This solitary cat has a coat cover with beautiful sand brown with dark brown spots, and thick fur.
 The fur is a barrier against harsh temperatures and keeps them warm during frosty winters.

 Asian Black Bear

-The well-built Asian Black Bear is beautiful due to its dark black fur and ‘moon’ or ‘V’ shaped white patch on its chest.
-You can find this slender, 300 pounds tree-dweller, in forests, is also known as a ‘moon bear.’
-The Asian Black Bear feeds on eggs, insects, bees, termites, along with fruits, nuts, and different grasses.
+The well-built Asian Black Bear is beautiful due to its dark black fur and ‘moon’ or ‘V-shaped white patch on its chest.
+You can find this slender, 300 pounds tree-dweller in forests, is also known as a ‘moon bear.’
+The Asian Black Bear feeds on eggs, insects, bees, and termites, along with fruits, nuts, and different grasses.

 South Korea is making significant efforts to conserve the beautiful Black Bear, one of the most endangered mammals, and has been successful in breeding with help from conservationists.
 Cubs of the species imported from other countries are released into Jirisan National Park, the largest mountain national park in Korea.